foggysq/objs/README.md

 # Objs
-> Fast and simple JS library to develop, test, cache and optimize.
+> Fast and simple library to increase developing speed by samples and state control, auto-tests, cache and other.
 You can develop new features with Objs without rewriting anything.
-Examples and full documentation are [here](https://fous.name/objs)
+Examples and full documentation are here: [Full Documentation](https://fous.name/objs) (sandbox and free samples are coming soon)

-Feel free to use and share ideas for the next versions!